SyMind/rspackify/README.md

 ## 🟢 Using with [UmiJS](https://cli.vuejs.org/)

-For instance, to build a Vue CLI project, you update your `package.json` as follows:
+To build an UmiJS project, update your `package.json`:

 ```json
 {